 Tastewise also both the kulchas are poles apart.

 What am I sharing today?
-Well, mine kulchas are more like vendor style as you can make out from the pics too.
+Well, mine kulchas are more like the street-style as you can make out from the pictures too.

 Kulcha Vs Naan

-Kulchas though looks similar to naan, but actually, are different.
+Kulchas though look similar to naan, but actually, are different.
 The difference lies in their leavening agents.
-Naan is made using yeast whereas Kulchas are made using baking powder, baking soda and curd.
+Naan is made using yeast whereas Kulchas are made using baking powder, baking soda, and curd.
 Ideally, there is no yeast in Kulchas.

-Though Kulchas are easily available in the market but homemade kulcha are much better than the store-bought ones.
-They are tastier, healthy, hygienic and also that aroma of freshness is there.
+Though Kulchas are easily available in the market but homemade kulcha are much better than store-bought ones.
+They are tastier, healthy, hygienic, and also that aroma of freshness is there.

 Here I have used half of both all-purpose and wheat flours.
 I have tried only with all-purpose flour also as well only wheat flour.
 All the variants are equally good and depend on individual preferences.